Sahitha03/delta-demo3/README.md

 # delta-demo3
 This is a demo for git and github
-This is a class thaught by shardhakhapra.
+This is a class taught by shardhakhapra.